gameserverapp/Platform/Documentation/docs/dashboard/account.md

 ### Change Password

-Update your password at any time for better security.
+It's good practice to regularly update your password to keep your account secure.

 [Change your password >](https://dash.gameserverapp.com/account)